 In the previous lesson, we said that all changes of internal energy were associated with a temperature change.
 But the phase changes of water represent another way to change the energy of a system that contains the phase-shifter water.
 So often we need to consider both temperature change and phase change when we are trying to figure out what happens with heating or cooling.

 For atmospheric processes, we saw that we must use the specific heat at constant pressure to figure out what the temperature change is when an air mass is heated or cooled.
-Thus the heating equals the temperature change times the specific heat capacity, constant pressure times the mass of the air.
-For dry air, we designate this specific heat constant pressure as cpd.
-For water vapor, we designate this specific heat constant pressure as cpv.
+Thus the heating equals the temperature change times the specific heat capacity at constant pressure times the mass of the air.
+For dry air, we designate the specific heat at constant pressure as cpd.
+For water vapor, we designate the specific heat at constant pressure as cpv.
 So for example, the energy required to change temperature for a dry air parcel is cpd m ΔT = cpd ρV ΔT, where cpd is the specific heat capacity for dry air at constant pressure.
 If we have moist air, then we need to know the mass of dry air and the mass of water vapor, calculate the heat capacity of each of them, and then add those heat capacities together.

-For liquids or solids, specific heat, constant volume, and specific heat, constant pressure, are about the same, so we have only one for each type of material, including liquid water (cw) and ice (ci).
+For liquids and solids, the specific heat at constant volume and the specific heat at constant pressure are about the same, so we have only one for liquid water (cw) and one for ice (ci).

 The following tables provide numbers and summarize all the possible processes involving dry air and water in its three forms.